 Recording work has included Wagner's Gotterdaemmerung (Act 1) with English Symphony Orchestra, Andrew Downes Symphony no 6 with Central England Camerata and String Quartets nos 1&2 with the Amabile Quartet.
 She has also recorded strings on albums for singer songwriters David Jenkins and Coyote Grove, and for composer Dom Mason.

 Pit orchestra work has taken Anna to major theatres and venues across the UK, such as The New Alexandra Theatre in Birmingham, Theatre Royal Nottingham, Derby Playhouse, Aberystwyth Arts Centre, Wolverhampton Grand Theatre and Buxton Opera House.
+Most recently Anna has played the solo violin part in a production of Sweeney Todd for the Italia Conti Academy of Theatre Arts

 Having been born into a family of professional musicians (her father is the internationally acclaimed composer Andrew Downes), Anna started her studies at an early age.
 She studied violin with Malcolm Latchem of the Academy of St Martin in the Fields and with David Gregory of the City of Birmingham Symphony Orchestra.
 As an student, she played with The English Mozart Players and also appeared as a soloist on BBC radio 2.